 2. Taking Over the Guest Bedroom

 For those who don’t have a separate room to dedicate to a home office, it can be tricky to strike a clear balance between work and play.
 Working in the bedroom or on the family room couch can make it difficult to mentally separate work time from personal time.

 A guest bedroom can be an ideal spot in the home to add a desk.
-The space is likely unused most days of the year and the worker can easily shut the door during the workday when they need privacy.
-They can also shut the door after a long day of work when they need to feel like they are at home and not at work.
+The space is likely unused most days of the year and you can easily shut the door during the workday when you need privacy.
+You can also shut the door after a long day of work when you need to feel like you are at home and not at work.
 Out of sight, out of mind.

 A guest bedroom may also be easy to keep tidy, as most members of the household probably don’t spend too much time in that room of the house.

 Recommended: 13 Work From Home Jobs With Flexible Hours for Moms

 If a guest bedroom isn’t an option, a garage may be an ideal space to build a home office.
 This project may require renovations, but this space feels very separate from the rest of the home, which can be appealing.

 Adding flooring, installing heating and cooling systems, and adding lighting — task and ambient — may go a long way towards making this space both comfortable and functional.
 A coat of paint in a color that promotes productivity might help, too.